 While women in abbeys, nunneries, and at court in the Late Middle Ages were finding new freedom in expression and greater acceptance among men, women of the bourgeoisie were facing renewed restrictions.
 Women in guilds in the Late Middle Ages found less and less work as guilds began to deny them membership and male co-workers made their lives more difficult.
 Women were still paid less than men and so it was more profitable overall for a shop to hire a female rather than a male.
 As this practice became more common, men were threatened by loss of work and retaliated; guilds increasingly were restricted to men.

-It is unclear whether more women entered nunneries during this period but it is known that nuns were illuminating manuscripts as early as the 10th century CE, there were female scribes by at least 1274 CE, and more women seem to have been involved in book production in the 14th century CE than before.
-Female religious orders seem to have remained stable, but a new order, the Beguines, started in the 13th century CE in France, quickly gained a significant number of adherents.
+It is unclear whether more women entered religious orders during this period but it is known that nuns were illuminating manuscripts as early as the 10th century, there were female scribes by at least 1274, and more women seem to have been involved in book production in the 14th century than before.
+Female religious orders seem to have remained stable, but a new order, the Beguines, started in the 13th century in France, quickly gained a significant number of adherents.

 The Beguines were all devoted women who lived lives of poverty, good works, and charity but were not nuns and could leave the group whenever they chose to.
 These women took care of each other and the surrounding community through the manufacture of goods and by providing services and so were able to get around the new strictures of the guilds and live life according to their own values without having to marry or join a religious order.